Frosty Drew Observatory: Our Equipment

 We frequently connect many different cameras and imaging devices to our telescopes.
 Using this technology, we have been able to archive many of the objects we regularly view.
 These archived photos are displayed weekly in the Sky Theatre, our website, and social networks.

-We have a fine selection of top quality eyepieces and accessories.
-We have a full Meade Series 4000 Eyepiece set, full Baader Morpheus Eyepiece set, several University Optics eyepieces, several Tele Vue Panoptics and Naglers, Old Brandon Vernonscope eyepieces and diagonal, Edmund Scientifics RKEs, Orion Shorty and TriMag barlows, and of course dozens of 26mm Meade Plossls.
+- We have a fine selection of top quality eyepieces and accessories.
+We have a full Meade Series 4000 Eyepiece set, a full Baader Morpheus Eyepiece set, several University Optics eyepieces, several Tele Vue Panoptics and Naglers, Old Brandon Vernonscope eyepieces and diagonal, Pentax eyepieces, Edmund Scientifics RKEs, Orion Shorty and TriMag barlows, and of course dozens of 26mm Meade Plossls.